 Consumer Purchasing Behavior

 Prior to the market segmentation methods above, brands can also implement psychographic segmentation as well as geographic segmentation, depending on the branding strategy objectives for your business.

-After branding businesses categorise where your customers can be placed in, your branding strategy should include developing buyer personas to get a concrete image of your ideal customer.
+After brands categorize where your customers can be placed, your branding strategy should include developing buyer personas to get a concrete image of your ideal customer.

 Buyer personas are a powerful tool to get insights into the individual needs and wants, their habits and concerns.
 With this knowledge you can tailor your content and marketing messages to attract the most valuable visitors, leads, and consumers to build a successful branding strategy.

 For more information on how buyer personas should look like and on how to truly connect with your customers, follow this article about Content marketing tips: The key steps to truly connect with your customers.

 e.
 Find your Personal Brand Voice